 Restoring my old 35mm photos has been a fun trip down memory lane.
-This series, circa 1980, features the European Crossroads Chopping Center, which was located near Bachman Lake in Dallas, Texas.
-At the time I was going to an art school which was also a tenant at the European Crossroads.
+This series, circa 1980, features the European Crossroads Shopping Center, located near Bachman Lake in Dallas, Texas.
+I was going to an art school at the time, and the school was one of the tenants.

-Dallas gets a little snow in the winter, but not too much.
-It really doesn’t accumulate, and it melts away fairly quickly, usually within a day, but it sure it sure looks pretty when it’s freshly fallen.
-As luck would have it, a system came though on a Saturday night, so Sunday morning I grabbed my camera and rushed out the door.
+Dallas gets a little snow in the winter, but it melts away fairly quickly, usually within a day.
+That said, it sure it sure looks pretty when it’s freshly fallen.
+As luck would have it, a system came through on a Saturday night, so Sunday morning I grabbed my camera and rushed out the door.

 The European Crossroads Shopping Center was within walking distance of my apartment.
-I was there within minutes and I tried to get as many shots of the shopping center, as well as Bachman Lake, as I could before too much snow melted off.
-Unfortunately, this was back in my staving student days, and I was shooting film, so I was only able to get a few shots.
-But, as everyone photographer knows, it’s all about getting that one amazing shot.
+I was there within minutes and took several shots of the shopping center, as well as Bachman Lake, before it melted off.
+Unfortunately, this was back in my starving student days.
+Digital photography was decakes away, so I was shooting film and only able to get a few shots.
+However, as everyone photographer knows, it’s all about getting that one amazing shot.
 Lucky for me, I got three.

-I only lived is Dallas for a few years, and I left for good in 1983.
-With all the years that have passed I got curious as I was editing my photos, so I went online and did a little research.
-The art college I attended is no longer there, although there is another school with a similar name but with different owners.
-I also discovered that The European Crossroads shopping center was demolished in 2011.
-How sad.
-The European Crossroads was a lovely piece of architecture.
+I only lived is Dallas for a few years, and left for good in 1983.
+With all the time that have passed I got curious as I was editing my photos, so I did a little research.
+The art college I attended no longer exists.
+However, there is another art school with a similar name.
+Sadly, I also learned that The European Crossroads shopping center was demolished in 2011.
+What a shame.
+It was a lovely piece of architecture.

 For more information about this series, as well as my other work, please visit my other website at gaylemartinphotography.com.